AFD-Illinois/iharm3d/README.md

    $sbatch -N (NODES) -p (QUEUE) IHARM3D_DIRECTORY/scripts/submit/SUBMIT_SCRIPT.sb
    ```
    where `SUBMIT_SCRIPT.sb` is the job submission script that varies in accordance with the TACC system you're logged into.

+## Plotting Results

+After running, HDF5-format snapshots of the primitive variables will be placed in the `dumps/` directory (full format spec is [here](https://github.com/AFD-Illinois/docs/wiki/GRMHD-Output-Format)).
+Various functions for plotting the results can be found in `script/analysis/`.
+One can generate the summary statistics required by movies by running `python script/analysis/eht_analysis.py dumps/`, renaming the result to `eht_out.p`.
+Then full movies of various kinds can be generated with `python script/analysis/movie.py traditional dumps/ 0 1000`, where the latter numbers mark the time to start and end the movie, in simulation time units.

+Most plotted output consists of a poloidal and toroidal slice of a given variable, taken poloidally (x-z) at phi of 0 and pi, or in the midplane at theta of pi/2.

+Note that analysis scripts require at least `numpy`, `h5py`, and `matplotlib`.
+More advanced plotting and calculations should use the more recent tools in [pyHARM](https://github.com/afd-illinois/pyharm).

 ## Hacking
 Notes that may save you time in reading the source code: